Gang Parade: 2020–2021: Member departures and group split

 On January 3, 2020, Saki Kamiya announced that she would leave the group at the end of their first hall tour.

-On January 29, the double A-side single, "Namida no Stage / Fix Your Teeth", was released.
+On January 29, the limited distribution double A-side single, "Namida no Stage / Fix Your Teeth", was released.
 On February 20, Haruna Bad Chiiiin withdrew from the group.

 On March 28, Gang Parade split into two groups: Go to the Beds, consisting of Miki Yamamachi, Yua Yumeno, Can GP Maika, Yui Ga Dockson and Coco Partin Coco, and Paradises, consisting of Yuka Terashima, Usagi Tsukino and Naruhaworld.
 They released the split EP, G/P, consisting of three songs per group and Saki Kamiya's final solo song before graduating from Gang Parade on May 22.

 The group's eighth concert tour, My First Hall Tour, was cancelled due to the COVID-19 pandemic.
 On May 22, Saki Kamiya left the group via a livestream instead of the concert scheduled for the same day because of the ongoing COVID-19 pandemic.
 On May 22, 2021, Gang Parade held their final concert with Saki Kamiya, Forever Gang Parade Forever, at Nakano Sun Plaza.

 2022: Resuming activities and new members

 On January 2, 2022, Gang Parade resumed activities with the addition of Kila May, Ca Non and Changbaby as new members.
+In January, Gang Parade went on their first tour since 2019.
 They released the single, "Parade Goes On", on March 9.
 On March 26, it was announced that two new members, Ainastar and Potential (then known as Tantan), would join the group on May 13.
 Naruhaworld resumed activities on the day that they joined.

 On May 25, they released the compilation album, Welcome to Gang Parade, consisting of previously released Gang Parade, Go to the Beds and Paradises songs with updated vocals by the new thirteen member line-up.
+They held the concert tour, Gang Parade Greatest Show Tour, from May till June.
 They released the single, "Signal", on July 13.
 The deluxe edition of Welcome to Gang Parade was released on July 30.
+From September to November, they held the Everything Must Go Tour.
 The single "Priority" was released on November 16.
 The complete edition of Welcome to Gang Parade was released on November 21.
-The group performed the theme song, "lol", for Me & Roboco.
+The group performed the theme song, "LOL", for Me & Roboco.

-2023: Our Parade

-They will release their fifth album, Our Parade, on May 10.